Indian Schools Charity

 Read more about our aims, our history and what we do.

-We now have 45 children at three pre-schools in Kalimpong; Paramount, North Point and Pioneer.
+We now have 88 children at four pre-schools in Kalimpong: Paramount, North Point, Pioneer and Bright Life Academy.

 News